Wurst-Imperium/WurstClient.net/wiki/Contributing/part4/index.md

 ![linking-step-3](https://cloud.githubusercontent.com/assets/10100202/13011144/aa17170a-d1a5-11e5-9adf-4d607adb1b96.jpg)

 Now the Minecraft source code is linked to the Wurst Client project and most of the errors should have disappeared.
-To fix the rmaining ones, just do the same thing the other way around and link the Wurst source code to the Minecraft project.
+To fix the remaining ones, just do the same thing the other way around and link the Wurst source code to the Minecraft project.

 Right click on the Minecraft project and select **New > Folder** again (I don't think you need another screenshot of that).